 1. Talk about your favorite travel experiences

-When you’re talking to someone new, it’s easy to default to talking about where you’re from and what you do for a living.
+When talking to someone new, it’s easy to default to talking about where you’re from and what you do for a living.
 But instead of rehashing the same old information, try talking about your favorite travel experiences.
 By doing this, you’ll not only avoid small talk, but you’ll also get to know the other person better.